conduktor/conduktor-docs/docs/gateway/concepts/virtual-clusters.md

 orders

 # If we contact directly the backing cluster instead of the gateway,
 # we can see both topics under a different name.
-Their true name in the backing Kafka.
+This is the actual topic name on the Kafka cluster, which is observed when not interacting through the Gateway.
 $ kafka-topics.sh --bootstrap-server=backing-kafka:9092  --list
 vc-alice.orders
 vc-bob.orders